 Milk is a very healthy and essential ingredient that people are used to including in their diet plan regularly.
 But while it can contribute to your health improvement through the ample amount of nutrition present in it, you should choose your milk option wisely.
-If you are lactose intolerant, you should never say yes to cow milk, even when it has more significant health benefits.
+If you are lactose intolerant, you should never say yes to cow milk, even when it has more significant health benefits of Milk.
 Simultaneously, if you are vegan, dairy milk is out of your option.
 So, what milk can you choose as per your health requirement?
-Here’s a list of the trendy milk consumed by people and the health benefits they provide.
+Here are so many different types of milk consumed by people and the health benefits they provide.
 Let’s have a look and decide what to opt for.

 Different Types Of Milk